Summit station (NJ Transit): History

 The station had served several Delaware, Lackawanna and Western Railroad, and then Erie-Lackwanna Railroad, named passenger trains.
 These included the Lake Cities, Owl/New York Mail, Twilight/Pocono Express and the DLW flagship train, the Phoebe Snow.

 The station was cosmetically renovated for the 2005 PGA Championship at the Baltusrol Golf Club in nearby Springfield.
-Status screens were installed on the platforms to show the next train and the platforms, and fittings were painted.
-The screens are still present.
+Status screens were installed on the platforms to show train arrivals and platforms, which are still present, and fittings were painted.
 During that time, buses were used as the connection to go to and from the PGA Championship.

 On December 20, 2018, New Jersey Governor Phil Murphy chose the station as the venue to sign legislation to reform the management of NJ Transit.

+On the evening of September 26, 2025, a work train derailed near the station.

 Station layout and services

-There are two platforms and three tracks: Track 1 is served by a side platform, while Tracks 2 and 3 are served by the island platform.
-The side platform is accessible via the station overpass or directly from the Union Place parking lot, while the island platform can only be accessed via the overpass.
+There are two platforms and three tracks: Track 1 is served by a side platform, while an island platform serves Track 2 and the Wall Track.
+Track 1 is accessible via the station overpass or directly from the Union Place parking lot, while the island platform can only be accessed via the overpass.

 In the early morning hours, trains on the Gladstone Branch originate at Gladstone Station with a final destination to Hoboken Terminal.
 Trains going to New York Pennsylvania Station (New York Penn Station) originate in Dover.

 On weekends, the Gladstone Branch trains only operate between Summit and Gladstone, requiring passengers wishing to travel farther east to transfer across the platform to a Morristown Line train, which operates between Dover and New York (as well as Hoboken via a transfer at Newark Broad Street station).

 The station has a small parking lot on its property that slopes down from Union Place.
 Another large lot is across Summit Avenue, accessible from Broad Street.
 In the 1990s, a multistory parking garage was built on part of the Broad Street lot.
-In the days after the September 11, 2001 terrorist attacks, the city made daily chalk marks on the tires of the many unclaimed vehicles to help identify those missing.
+Following the September 11 attacks, the city made daily chalk marks on the tires of the many unclaimed vehicles to help identify those missing.

-The station also has a waiting room with a small coffee and newspaper shop that is open at morning commute time and then through the afternoon rush hour.
+The station also has a waiting room with a small coffee and newspaper shop open during the morning rush hour and then through the evening rush hour.